 Here is my game plan on how I can address the problems above so I can feel good about launching my blog this month.

 - I’ll create a good work space for myself.
 My blog is my only job right now.
-I will follow my own advice and create a calm space for my work so I can be more efficient and productive because right now I’m buried in paper mess.
-I’m currently reading A Paperless Home by fellow blogger Abby to solve this problem.
+I will follow my own advice and create a calm space for my work so I can be more efficient and productive.
+The courses in this Productivity Bundle are really helpful.

 - I will not read other blogs anymore.
 At least for now.
 Reading other blogs makes me want to compare my own blog to theirs, which is totally a big blow to my confidence.
 I found that on days that I haven’t read another blog, I’m able to write content continuously.